-The musical achievements I am most proud of so far are my albums/EPs of original music, released more or less continuously since 2016.
-The songs are electic in style, incorporating elements of symphonic prog rock, electronic pop, experimental indie, industrial music, and forays into many other genres.
-Their lyrics so far have mostly chronicled the various developments in my own life, although starting with the release of Cleanup Duty I have begun to broaden my horizons and write songs that address the world outside my headspace.
+Perhaps my most accomplished musical achievements yet are my albums/EPs of original songs, released more or less continuously since 2016.
+These songs are eclectic in style, incorporating elements of progressive rock, experimental electronica, dance music, industrial music, and numerous other genres.
+Their lyrics so far have mostly chronicled the various developments in my own life, although starting with the release of Cleanup Duty I have begun to broaden my horizons and write songs that try and address the world outside my own headspace.

 |Album name||Release date||Comments|

 |Deadname Self-Titled||March 18, 2016||Released in the aftermath of my formal music tuition at sixth-form college - long before beginning the gender transition that sculpted the person I am today - my debut album consisted of mainly instrumental pieces showing a heavy 1970s progressive rock influence.|

 |Here Comes A Special Boy?||September 24, 2016||This more confident sophomore release marked the start of a recognisable Mattie Konig sound, with my distinctive mix of genres starting to emerge; it was also my first album themed around an overall concept, with multiple songs focusing on discovering and accepting my gender identity.|